Generic Name:celecoxib (SEL e KOX ib)

 Copyright 1996-2021 Cerner Multum, Inc. Version: 19.01.

-Native Americans is a generic reference to people groups who lived in North and South America prior to the arrival of European explorers.
+Question: 'What are the religious / spiritual beliefs of Native Americans?'Answer: Native Americans is a generic reference to people groups who lived in North and South America prior to the arrival of European explorers.
 Given the size of those two continents and their diverse landscapes, it is no surprise that Native American cultures varied drastically from group to group and from tribe to tribe.
 This means “Native American Religion” is an extremely broad category.
 The religious beliefs of modern Americans—and Asians, and Europeans, and Africans—span a wide range, and so do the spiritual traditions of Native Americans.

 That being said, most Native American religions share a set of common features.
 Most important among these are a lack of distinction between the spiritual world and the natural world, the existence of some type of creative deity, and a general lack of objective, fixed principles.
 Few Native American religious ideas were considered absolutely unchangeable, and even fewer were codified in writing.
 As a result, historic spiritual beliefs in the Americas were diverse and extremely fluid.